-With Wifi Calling it’s easy to make and receive calls or text messages (SMS) in any location covered by Wifi, even when you don’t have a mobile signal.
+With Wifi Calling it’s easy to make and receive calls and texts in any location covered by Wifi across NZ or overseas, even when you have a weak or no mobile signal.

 Devices bought from third parties or other NZ telecommunications companies might not be compatible with Wifi Calling.

 Over time, as new software is released and updated on phones, we expect more devices to be enabled for Wifi Calling.

 - Samsung A01 (SM-A015F)

 - Samsung A03 (SM-A035F)

 - Samsung A10 (SM-A105G)